L-Havi/ARPing-and-LAN-and-MAC-addresses/README.md

 # ARPing-and-MAC-addresses
-Python scripts that work with ARP protocol or MAC addresses
+Python scripts that work with Address Resolution Protocol and MAC addresses